 Chicago Tribune Charities, a fund of the Robert R. McCormick Foundation, focuses its giving areas to help low-income youth, adults and families in the Chicago area.
 It supports youth education as well as strengthening families through adult literacy, workforce development, and child abuse prevention and child trauma treatment programs.
 Chicago Tribune Charities has two areas through which grants are made: Chicago Tribune Holiday Campaign and Special Initiatives.

 The McCormick Foundation and Chicago Tribune partner to raise funds from the general public for Chicago Tribune Charities.
 In addition, the McCormick Foundation provides a generous match of 50 cents for each dollar raised.
 All administrative expenses are paid for by the McCormick Foundation and Chicago Tribune so that 100% of all funds raised, plus the match, goes to charitable support.
-Through Chicago Tribune Charities, the McCormick Foundation distributes a total of $4 to $4.5 million per year to nonprofit programs in the city of Chicago and the suburbs.
+Through Chicago Tribune Charities, the McCormick Foundation distributes a total of $3.5 to $4 million per year to nonprofit programs in the city of Chicago and the suburbs.

 Chicago Tribune Holiday Campaign Grant Guidelines